The Cincinnati Astronomical Society

 Intro to CAS

-The Cincinnati Astronomical Society is one of the nation’s oldest amateur astronomy organizations.
+The Cincinnati Astronomical Society is one of the nation’s largest and oldest amateur astronomy organizations.
 Counting hundreds of members on our roster, CAS welcomes people of all levels of astronomy experience.
 Our members join for a variety of reasons, from learning how to navigate the night sky and operating an observatory, to practicing astrophotography, or performing public outreach on behalf of our group.

 Our members benefit from our many observatories and properties, as well as from the interaction and camaraderie of fellow members.